openstack-infra/system-config/doc/source/github.rst

 Zuul v3 is integrated with GitHub by way of a `GitHub App`_.
 This is done to enable OpenStack to test integration with external projects that use GitHub for development.
-Information on onfiguring projects to use the OpenStack Zuul App can be found in the :ref:`zuul` page at :ref:`zuul_github_projects`.
+Information on configuring projects to use the OpenStack Zuul App can be found in the :ref:`zuul` page at :ref:`zuul_github_projects`.

 The OpenStack Zuul App is managed `OpenStack Zuul Settings Page`_ which is